Stocks move lower, still head for 3rd straight monthly gain - WTMJ

 Treasury yields have stabilized after jumping earlier this year as concerns about inflation rose.
 The yield on the 10-year Treasury slipped to 1.63% from 1.64% late Thursday.

 Investors have also gotten strong corporate earnings which have helped justify higher stock prices.
-Amazon rose 1.2% after the e-commerce giant reported that its profits more than tripled in the latest quarter.
+Amazon rose 1% after the e-commerce giant reported that its profits more than tripled in the latest quarter.
+More than half of the companies in the S&P 500 have reported their results, which show earnings growth of 54% percent so far for index, according to FactSet.

 Investors will get another big dose of earnings reports next week, including results from drugmakers Eli Lilly, Merck as well as Pepsi, Colgate-Palmolive, the railroad CSX and drugstore giant CVS.
 Investors will also get April’s jobs report next week.